Google

 Frequently Asked Questions

-How does Centro Residences' pricing compare to recent market transactions in Ang Mo Kio?
+How do current Centro Residences price points compare to recent per-square-foot transactions in Ang Mo Kio?

-How does proximity to Ang Mo Kio MRT Station (CR11) affect demand and capital appreciation at Centro Residences?
+How does proximity to Ang Mo Kio MRT station affect long-term demand and capital appreciation for Centro Residences?

-How does Centro Residences compare to other competing developments in Ang Mo Kio?
+How does Centro Residences compare to nearby competing condominium developments in Ang Mo Kio and Bishan?

-Which unit stack and floor levels typically offer superior value at Centro Residences?
+Which unit stacks or floor levels at Centro Residences typically offer the best value propositions?